Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 git clone https://github.com/Scripta-Qumranica-Electronica/Scrollery-website.git
 ```

-From the root of this repository (Scrollery-website), run the following command to locally install all npm dependencies:
+From the root of this repository `./Scrollery-website`, run the following command to locally install all npm dependencies:

 ```bash
 yarn --pure-lockfile